nickfargo/prochan/test/src/demos.test.coffee.md

 #### Prime sieve

-A `sieve` builds a chain of processes, beginning with a `source` process that outputs the numbers > 1.
-For each `prime` number received from `source`, a new `filtering` process that removes multiples of that `prime` is added to the end of the chain, and this process becomes the new `source`.
+A `sieve` yields the sequence of prime numbers by building a process chain, starting with a `source` process that outputs the sequence of all numbers > 1.
+As each `prime` number is received from `source` and piped to output, a `filtering` process that removes multiples of that `prime` is added to the end of the chain, and this process becomes the new `source`.
+Thus, by passing the number sequence through this growing series of filters, `sieve` will always yield the next prime number.

       it "sieves the primes", async ->